 - First and third-party cookies

-whether a cookie is first-party or third-party refers to the domain placing the cookie.
-First-party cookies are those set by a website that is being visited by the user, the website displayed in the URL window e.g. http://www.artefact.com/.
+Whether a cookie is first-party or third-party refers to the domain placing the cookie.
+First-party cookies are those set by a website that is being visited by the user, the website displayed in the URL window e.g. http://briqahg.cluster028.hosting.ovh.net/.
 Third-Party cookies are cookies that are set by a domain other than that of the website being visited by the user.
-If a user visits a website and another entity sets a cookie through that website this would be a third-http://www.artefact.com/cookies.
+If a user visits a website and another entity sets a cookie through that Website this would be a third-party cookie.
+For more information please visit http://briqahg.cluster028.hosting.ovh.net/cookies.

 - Storage of browsing information

 When you browse through the Website, information is stored in your computer through the “DOM Storage” process.
-Such information does not permit the publisher or web hosting service to identify the internet users: on the other hand, the DOM Storage process records information on how you browse our Website on your computer (the pages you have viewed, date and time of viewing, etc.) that we can read during your subsequent visits.
+Such information does not permit the publisher or web hosting service to identify the internet users: however, the DOM Storage process records information on how you browse our Website on your computer (the pages you have viewed, date and time of viewing, etc.) that we can read during your subsequent visits.
 You can delete that information manually by performing the following steps:

 In the case of Microsoft Internet Explorer 9.0: